joao-pedro-angelo/joao-pedro-angelo/README.md

 I'm João Pedro, studying Computer Science at UFCG.
 I've finished three semesters and heading to the fourth.
 With my studies and projects, I wanna make life better for me and my fam.
 In my downtime, I dig documentaries, suffer through supporting Corinthians, and groove to some tunes while getting stuff done!

 ## 💬 Interests
+- Software architecture is an area that captivates me.
 - I'm interested in Rest APIs with Java and Spring.
 - I like to learn about design patterns and programming best practices.
 - I often combine my interests with programming (e.g., designing a system around a topic I'm passionate about).